EJWilcoxProjects/EJWilcoxProjects.github.io/PBB.md

 Above is the final design, however unfortunately the board does not function, and without the appropriate components, it's difficult to know what variable prevents this design from not working.
 In any event, if you decide to take on this project yourself, please get in touch with feedback about the design and what changes you made.

+Please follow the [Eagle to Wegstr tutorial](http://EJWilcoxProjects.github.io/CTW.html) to see the step-by-step process to see more information on how the board was made.